YangCatalog/deployment/README.md

 This repository contains configurations and scripts that tie all the individual components of YANG Catalog together.
 The components themselves are included as git submodules.

-You can find official yangcatalog website [here](https://yangcatalog.org).
+You can find official YANG Catalog website [here](https://yangcatalog.org).

 # Deployment
-Main repository to start up all the pieces of yang-catalog
+Main repository to start up all the pieces of YANG Catalog

 ## Requirements